brettsmith212/test-letta2-vscode-extension/.sourcegraph/memory.md

 - `npm run storybook` - Start Storybook for UI development

 ## Implementation Notes
-- The extension is currently using Anthropic's Claude-3.5 API and will be migrated to Letta AI
+- The extension is being migrated from Anthropic's Claude-3.5 API to Letta AI
-- The extension supports tool use, allowing Claude to interact with files and the terminal
+- Using a test-driven migration approach with small, incremental steps
+- LettaService handles communication with the Letta AI server
-- The extension maintains conversation history within the ChatPanel instance
+- The extension maintains conversation history in the service layer
-- Authentication is done via API keys stored in VS Code settings
+- The migration removes tool-related code as that will be handled by Letta AI

 ## Architecture
 - `ChatPanel` - Manages the webview UI and handles user input
-- `ChatService` - Communicates with Claude API and manages message streams
+- `ChatService` - Wraps the Letta service and provides API compatibility
+- `LettaService` - Core service that communicates with the Letta AI server
+  - Handles agent initialization
+  - Manages message history
+  - Supports both streaming and non-streaming responses
 - React components in `/webviews` render the chat interface
 - Messages are passed between the extension and webview using the VS Code API

-## Migration Plan
+## Migration Progress
-According to implementation.md, there's a detailed plan to migrate from Claude to Letta AI, including:
+The migration follows the plan in implementation.md, with the following steps completed:
-1. Setting up a testing framework with Vitest
+1. ✅ Setting up a testing framework with Vitest
-2. Renaming commands and manifest
+2. ✅ Renaming commands and manifest (now using letta-chat.openChat)
-3. Creating a new LettaService
+3. ✅ Created a new LettaService with the required functionality

+Remaining steps include:
-4. Refactoring ChatService
+4. Refactoring ChatService to use LettaService
 5. Simplifying ChatPanel and removing tool-related code
-6. Cleaning up dependencies
+6. Cleaning up dependencies and removing Anthropic SDK

 ## Configuration
-- Users can set their Claude API key in VS Code settings under `claudeChat.apiKey`
+- The extension used to use Claude API key in VS Code settings under `claudeChat.apiKey`
-- The extension will switch to using a server URL configuration for Letta AI
+- It now uses a server URL configuration stored in `lettaChat.serverUrl`
+- The default server URL is http://localhost:8283

 ## Testing Strategy
-- Unit tests with Vitest
+- Unit tests with Vitest for service and functionality verification
+- Tests use mocks to isolate components and avoid external dependencies
-- Integration tests using @vscode/test-cli
+- Integration tests will be added to verify end-to-end functionality
-- Storybook for UI component testing